Dual Enrollment Program Information

 - Be enrolled in the 11th or 12th grade and attending a high school that is participating in the Dual Enrollment Program with LMC.

-- Complete a Dual Enrollment Registration form with high school counselor and obtain all required signatures.
+- Complete a Dual Enrollment Authorization form with parent and high school counselor and obtain all required signatures.

 - About the Courses

 Courses offered by the Dual Enrollment Program are geared toward COLLEGE and CAREER readiness.
 Though course topics vary each semester, classes generally fall in one or more of the categories below:

 - Teach the student about the post-secondary educational system and provide guidance for success in college.